 The formatter program is, in general, compatible with Text files written for the Hewlett-Packard Text Formatter ROM.
 A few functions are interpreted differently and a number of new functions are recognized by this program.

 ^SL (slide) This is a plotter character set function from the H-P program.
 It is not supported.
-If you wish to send plotter control codes use the ^cc (control code) function.
+Send plotter control codes with the ^CC (control code) function.